 View Interactive Video

 The Coflex Interlaminar Stabilization Device is a Class III FDA approved device with Level I evidence that supports its clinical and financial benefits when compared to other surgical options such as fusion.
 This surgical technique is used to treat conditions such degenerative lumbar spinal stenosis and lumbar spondylolisthesis which are described below.

 To learn more about Coflex, including clinical studies and articles, explore this link: “https://www.paradigmspine.com/content/coflex-fda-data

 One lumbar vertebrae shifts over the one below it due to weakness or impairment in the facet joints.
 This causes spinal instability and can also apply pressure on the spinal nerves and canal leading to numbness, weakness, or pain in the lower back, buttocks, and/or legs.
 Spinal issues are more common in the lumbar spine because it holds up the weight of the entire head and torso.
 Overtime, this pressure accompanied with the natural wear and tear of age can weaken the joints.
 Lumbar Spondylolisthesis is common in both men and women over the age of 50 but there is a higher prevalence in women.5

-To see if Lumbar Stabilization is right for you call us at 305.830.0730 or schedule a consultation today!
+To see if Lumbar Stabilization in Miami is right for you call us at 305.830.0730 or schedule a consultation today!